 EMI can also occur because all electrical conductors act as an antenna at high frequencies.
-As the switching speed of transistors increases, the probability of electromagnetic coupling increases, and transistors become a major source of electromagnetic noise.
-The radiated signals should be below an accepted level to ensure the functionality and performance of the chip.
+A wire will start emitting significant electromagnetic energy as its length approaches half the wavelength of the signal frequency it carries.
+Thus, at low frequencies, wires need to be quite long before significant electromagnetic emissions occur.
+But at high frequencies, even very short wires act as antennas.
+As the switching speed of transistors increases, the probability of electromagnetic coupling increases, and transistors become the major source of Electromagnetic noise.
+The radiated signals should be below the accepted level to ensure the functionality and performance of the chip.

 To determine the cause of EMI coupling, it’s most important to understand how it is coupled from source to receiver.
 There are four methods of EMI coupling: conduction, radiation, capacitive, and inductive.

 When EMI is emitted along conducting wires or electrical routes in a design that connects the source and receiver, it is considered conductive coupling.
 Conductive coupling often happens on power distribution lines.
 Conductive coupling can be either common mode or differential mode conduction, depending upon the connection technique.
-One example of this is experiencing television disturbance after turning on a mixer or other appliance at home, which happens because both are connected to the same electrical line.
+For example, if you turn on the mixer in your kitchen, this may cause a disturbance on your television screen because both are connected to the same electrical line.
 The most effective solution to conduction coupling is shielding the wires and using filters.

 The electric field component is responsible for capacitive coupling, whereas magnetism is responsible for inductive coupling.
 Capacitive coupling happens when two conductors are running very close to each other.
 The changing voltage in the source capacitively transfers the charge to the victim conductor.
 This mostly happens on closely routed signals on the chip, in which the electronic circuits are closely packed.